The src/target Directory

 The abstract class target::Codegen, the interface for all our back ends.

 The instruction selection per se split into a generic part, and a target specific (MIPS, IA-32 and ARM) part.
-See src/target/mips, src/target/ia32 and src/target/arm.
+See The src/target/mips Directory, The src/target/ia32 Directory and The src/target/arm Directory.

 File: tiger-runtime.c (src/target/)